freeCodeCamp/guide/pages/docs/certificates-guide/fill-in-the-blank-with-placeholder-text/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Fill in the Blank with Placeholder Text"
+title: "Fill in the Blank with Placeholder Text"
+parent: "certificates-guide"
 ---

 Web developers traditionally use **lorem ipsum** text as placeholder text.
 It's called lorem ipsum text because those are the first two words of a famous passage by Cicero of Ancient Rome.